BIGJRA/BIGJRA.github.io/reborn.md

 **Relationship Point Choices:**
 - Talk to Radomus in the library (+1 Radomus)

 Back outside, chop the tree to your left and enter the felled building.

+**Meteor Grunt Brenna.
+Field: No Field**
+- Emolga, Lv.
+23, Serious Nature, IVs: 10
+- Dewott, Lv.
+23, Serious Nature, IVs: 10

-Beat the grunt and re-enter the jungle to the left.
+Re-enter the jungle to the left.
 Grab a hidden *Exp.
 Candy S* and *Burn Heal*.
 You can talk to Amaria here, the second time she'll heal your party even.

 **Relationship Point Choices:**
 - Talk to Amaria in the jungle (+1 Amaria)